2015 Calendar of Events

 Yes, 4th of July Fireworks....each year it takes the donations from over sixty-five businesses, residents, and friends to cover the $25,000+ cost of the 4th of July fireworks.
-As a way to raise funds for our incredible July 4th fireworks display, we are selling raffle tickets for $20 for three-night stays, some meals, playhouse tickets, golf and more to three different properties in Ogunquit.
+As a way to raise funds for our incredible July 4th fireworks display, we are selling raffle tickets for $20 for three separate raffles that each include three-night stays, some meals, playhouse tickets, golf and more.

 Ogunquit is essentially a tranquil, small village where you can enjoy the simple pleasures at a peaceful pace, no matter how crowded it may become at times.
 It offers almost everything to almost everyone as perhaps nowhere else in the country can: the finest stretch of pristine beach whose glistening white sand flows wide and long; a picturesque small harbor, with its fishing and pleasure boats moving easily at their quiet moorings and crowned by a unique draw-footbridge; the quaint New England flavor of the Village Center with its countless restaurants, art galleries, gift shops, inns, hotels and guesthouses; awesome views of high waves crashing against rocks, and soothing views of gentle waters easing up onto clean white sand; kayaking, paddle-boarding and fine golf courses nearby; the Ogunquit Playhouse, movie theaters and small repertory companies; boat rides, either for sightseeing or for trapping Maine’s famous lobster or for fishing in the deep dark sea; the exceptionally stirring and exhilarating Marginal Way footpath which winds along a craggy promontory shadowing the vast Atlantic for a sandpiper’s view of the famed rocky coast of Maine.
 Over the past 100 years, this attractive seaside village has evolved without losing any of its charisma or endearing quaintness.